cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_guideline_checks.md

-{% docs fct_daily_schedule_feed_guideline_checks %}
+{% docs fct_daily_guideline_checks %}

-Each row represents a date/guideline check/feed combination, with pass/fail
-information indicating whether that feed complied with that check on that date.
+Each row represents a date/organization/service/feed/guideline/check combination, with pass/fail information indicating whether that feed complied with that check on that date.
-A row will exist for every check, for every row from the index which is driven by fct_daily_schedule_feeds.
-Only contains checks that are performed at the feed level.

 Here is a list of currently-implemented checks: